-Angela Bonavoglia is a WMC SheSource expert on Health and Religion.
+Angela Bonavoglia is a WMC SheSource expert on the Catholic Church and Women.

 The author of "Good Catholic Girls: How Women Are Leading the Fight to Change the Church" explains what's behind the Catholic bishops' hard-line reaction to President Obama's compromise.
 More »